PWic2510/ITM2019/README.md

-# Rome can build in 7 days
+# Pyramid can build in 7 days